Subsidies for low-income families per year. Social support for low-income families

 • from 1.5 to 3 years - 4500 rubles;

-• on children whose mother or father avoid paying child support, or children military conscript:
+• for children whose mother or father evading payment of alimony, or children conscript:

 • from 1.5 years and from 3 to 18 years - 1900 rubles;